Why Children Get Carsick—And What to Do

 back until the dizziness stops.
 Put a cool cloth on their forehead.
 If they have vomited,

 offer them cold water and a light snack when the nausea passes.

 If carsickness is a regular problem, talk with your healthcare provider.
 He or she

 may suggest an over-the-counter travel sickness medicine for children older than age

-2. Be sure to use the proper amount based on your children’s age.
+2. Use the correct amount based on your children’s age.
 Some of these medicines

+cause

-cause sleepiness or even agitation.
-Always get advice from your healthcare provider
+sleepiness or even agitation.
+Always get advice from your healthcare provider and